Weidsn/Quantum_Computational_Fluid_Dynamics/HHL.md

 ## Processes

-HHL uses QPE twice, the second time being the inverse of QPE.
+HHL applies QPE twice, the second time being the inverse of QPE.

 The algorithm is as follows: